rayhan138/Hacked-site-onlinesheba.kesug.com/README.md

 # Hacked-site-onlinesheba.kesug.com

+ This is an illegal website who sells Public Data for Money.

 ## Introduction

 This repository contains the complete findings from a penetration test conducted on **onlinesheba.kesug.com** as part of a Cyber Security Hackathon.
 The website offers NID (National Identity Card) related services including PDF downloads, signed copies, birth registration, and more.